carpentries-incubator/machine-learning-novice-sklearn/_episodes/02-regression.md

 Once the data is loaded we'll need to convert the GDP data to its logarithmic form by using the `math.log()` function.
 Pandas has a special function called `apply` which can apply an operation to every item in a column, by using the statement `data["GDP"].apply(math.log)` it will calculate the logarithmic form of every value in the GDP column and turn it into a new dataframe.
 We'll convert the data into two lists to simplify working with it, these can be used by the least_squares, make_graph and measure_error functions.

 Once we've calculated the line of best fit with the least_squares function we can graph it.
 But now we have two choices on how to do the graphing, we can either leave the data in its logarithmic form and draw a straight line of best fit.
 Or we could convert it back to its original form with the `math.exp()` function and graph the curved line of best fit.
-To allow us to do either we'll calculate both forms of the line of best fit and store them in the lists y_model and y_log_model.
+To allow us to do either we'll calculate both forms of the line of best fit and store them in the lists linear_data and log_data.

 ~~~
 def process_data(gdp_file, life_expectancy_file, year):